Boomers: A Web-Marketing Bonanza Only a few smart Internet sites have figured out

 A "SECOND LOOK."

 For the first time since the dot-com crash, venture capitalists are taking a second look at this market.
-"In developing a new consumer brand, there's no better opportunity on the Web right now," Taylor says.
+"In developing a new consumer brand, there's no better opportunity on the Web right now," Taylor says.Eons.com has raised some $10 million from investors like Monster Worldwide's (

 In addition to producing video content that skews toward midlife events, the site features written articles that have a special, generational appeal.
-One recent article spotlighted a Men's Health magazine survey that found Senator Hillary Rodham Clinton (D-N.Y.) and former Attorney General Janet Reno "strangely sexy.&quote
+One recent article spotlighted a Men's Health magazine survey that found Senator Hillary Rodham Clinton (D-N.Y.) and former Attorney General Janet Reno "strangely sexy."e

 GOOD BUSINESS MODELS.

-The founder of an early Internet Service Provider, Purcell raised $100 million in venture capital and helped build several online music download businesses.
+Some of the people pouring cash into boomer Web sites earned their money in the first dot-com boom.
+Scott Purcell is a serial entrepreneur who launched WebBiographies.com in April.The founder of an early Internet Service Provider, Purcell raised $100 million in venture capital and helped build several online music download businesses.
 Now his savings are flowing into WebBiographies.com, which allows users to build family trees, write biographies supplemented with photos, and print their autobiographies in book form.

 Customers pay between $24.95 and $84.95 a year for the service, depending on how much storage they require.
 A note on the WebBiographies site points out that "charges end when you pass away"?but the site promises to preserve your biographies for posterity.